Why I start my year in November

 “Are you ready to reinvent yourself on January 1?”

+January is sold to us as a clean slate: the rest point, where everything changes.
+And every year I watch the same pattern repeat.
+Ambitious resolutions made under pressure, lofty goals written in the fog of exhaustion, and momentum that vanishes by February.
 We’re flooded with messages urging us to manifest, upgrade, glow-up, transform, reset, overhaul—all on a timeline that was never designed with real life in mind.

-Reflecting before the rush
+The Challenge: Reflecting before the rush

 Why traditional New Year’s resolutions don't work